Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: Column and constraint generation for Slope-SVM

-denote the Slope norm (for convenience, we drop the dependence on $\B\lambda$ in the notation $\| \cdot \|_{S}$).
+denote the Sorted L1-norm or the \emph{Slope-norm}---we borrow this term inspired by the ``Slope estimator''~\cite{slope-introduction} and acknowledge a slight abuse in terminology.
+Note that for convenience, we drop the dependence on $\B\lambda$ in the notation $\| \cdot \|_{S}$.

-We note that the epigraph of $\| \B{\beta} \|_S$ i.e., $\{(\B\beta, \eta)~ |~ \| \B\beta \|_{S} \leq \eta\}$ can be expressed with exponentially many linear inequalities (Section~\ref{con-gen-slope}) when using $O(p)$-many variables.
-We note that this epigraph admits an LP formulation using $O(p^2)$ many variables and $O(p^2)$ many constraints (cf Section~\ref{epi-slope-1})---given the problem-sizes we seek to address, we do not pursue this route either.
-The large number of constraints makes column/constraint generation methodology for the Slope penalty significantly more challenging than the L1-SVM case.
-Section~\ref{con-gen-slope} discusses a constraint generation method that significantly reduces the number of constraints needed to model the epigraph.
+We note that the epigraph of $\| \B{\beta} \|_S$ i.e., $\{(\B\beta, \eta)~ |~ \| \B\beta \|_{S} \leq \eta\}$ admits an LP formulation using $O(p^2)$ many variables and $O(p^2)$ many constraints (cf Section~\ref{epi-slope-1})---given the problem-sizes we seek to address, we do not pursue this route.
+Rather, we make use of the observation that the epigraph can be expressed with exponentially many linear inequalities (Section~\ref{con-gen-slope}) when using $O(p)$-many variables.
+The large number of constraints make column/constraint generation methodology for the Slope penalty significantly different than the L1-SVM example.
+However, as we will discuss, our procedure does \emph{not} require us to explicitly enumerate the exponentially many inequalities.
+To our knowledge, the procedure we present here for the Slope-SVM problem is novel.
+Section~\ref{con-gen-slope} discusses a constraint generation method that greatly reduces the number of constraints needed to model the epigraph.
 Section~\ref{sec:slope-columns} discusses the use of column generation to exploit sparsity in $\B\beta$ when $p$ is large.
 Finally, Section \ref{sec:slope-CCG} combines these two features to address the Slope SVM problem.
-We note that both column and constraint generation methods are needed for the Slope penalty, making it different from the L1-penalty, where column generation (alone) suffices.
-In what follows, we concentrate on the case where $n$ is small but $p$ is large --- if $n$ is also large, an additional layer of constraint generation might be needed to efficiently handle sparsity arising from the hinge-loss.
+We note that even for large $p$ and small $n$ settings, both column and constraint generation methods are needed for the Slope penalty, making it different from the L1-penalty, where column generation (alone) suffices.
+In what follows, we concentrate on the case where $n$ is small but $p$ is large --- if $n$ is also large, a further layer of constraint generation might be needed to efficiently handle sparsity arising from the hinge-loss.